Max's Fitness Training and Nutrition Plan

 |

-"Optimum Health is and ongoing process...a lifestyle not a fad.
+"Optimum health is a method of life...a lifestyle not a fad.
 Focus on fitness and your ideal physique will follow." - Max Wettstein

 "A fitness model should be able to fit great in normal clothing, AND still look like an anatomical chart when he takes his shirt off...a fitness model should not look like a Bodybuilder." - borrowed from Icon Man and Met-Rx spokes model Greg Plitt.